MarinaShmovganets/lighthouse/docs/recipes/auth/README.md

 The dashboard shows a secret to users that are logged in, but shows an error to users that are not.

-The server responds with different HTML for each of these pages and session states, so there are four different pages that must have passable Lighthouse SEO scores.
+The server responds with different HTML for each of these pages and session states.

 (Optional) To run the server:
 ```sh